If

 according to the lunar calendar.
 Check before for the precise dates.

-Tibetan New Year (March 3)
+Tibetan New Year (March 9)

 This is the greatest festival in Tibet.
 In ancient times, when the peach trees were in blossom, it was considered the start of a new year.
 Since the systematization of the Tibetan calendar in 1027 AD, the first day of the first month was fixed as the New Year.
 On the New Year's Day, families unite, an "auspicious dipper" is offered, and the auspicious words "tashi delek" are greeted.

-Butter Oil Lantern Festival (March 18)
+Butter Oil Lantern Festival (Feb 22)

 The last day of the Great Prayer Festival is celebrated as Butter oil lantern festival.
 In order to commemorate Sakyamuni's victory over non-Buddhist opponents, the Lord of Neu Dzong, a noted patron of Tsongkapa, illuminated numerous butter-lamps in 1409.

-Saga Dawa Festival (June 14)
+Saga Dawa Festival (May 21)

 Gods in heaven are believed to descend to the mortal world on this day.
 Incense sticks are lit in large numbers, and families go out in public parks for picnicking.
 The day is also known as the Worlds Incense Day.

-Horse Racing Festival, Gyantse (20 to 27 July)
+Horse Racing Festival, Gyantse ( July 18)

 Horse race and archery are extremely popular in Tibet.
 And Gyantse enjoys the prestige of being the earliest in history by starting in 1408.
 Contests in early times included horse races, archery, and shooting on galloping horseback followed by a few days of entertainment and picnicking.
 Ball games, track and field events, folk songs and dances, and barter trade are additional attractions to the above.

-Yalong Cultural Festival (July 25)
+Yalong Cultural Festival

 Yarlong culture is an important part not only of Tibetan culture but also of the world's.
 The festival is a combination of both art and economy, which displays the old brilliance and the new expectations at the same time.
 There are colorful activities like national sports contests, singing, dancing, Tibetan opera, ethnic costume shows and trade fairs.

-Shoton Festival (August 27, September 3)
+Shoton Festival (September 01, September 06)

 The Opera Festival is one of the greatest festivals in Tibet.
 In ancient times, pious folks went into mountain hermitages to do penance.
 On the last day of the festival, yogurt is served as meal followed by folk song and dance entertainment.